 Memmo Príncipe Real – Local Transport

 - Metro, Tram, and Bus: Public transport in Lisbon is good and includes the metro, buses, historic trams, and 3 funiculars; the nearby Ascensor da Glória is handy for getting to Praça Restauradores/Avenida da Liberdade and back.
 There are also local trains to Sintra and Cascais from Rossio and Cais do Sodré respectively.
 Consider getting the Lisboa Card, which covers unlimited trips, including on the trains, as well as free entry to lots of attractions.
 The metro is good for getting to the airport, while trams are both popular and practical.
-The famous tram #28E stops outside the hotel and is a fun way to see the winding streets of Alfama, while #15E will take you west from Praça da Figueira (0.7 mile, 16-minute walk) along the river to Alcântara and Belém.
+The famous tram #28E stops outside the hotel and is a fun way to see the winding streets of Alfama, while #15E will take you west from Praça da Figueira (0.7 mile) along the river to Alcântara and Belém.

 - Taxis, Uber: A taxi from Lisbon Portela Airport will take around 20 minutes (6 miles) and should cost around €16, plus a luggage charge.
 There is a risk of drivers seeking to cheat tourists on this route; to avoid this, buy a prepaid voucher from Ask Me Lisboa in Arrivals.
 Uber and other ride-sharing services are cheaper (starting at €10 from the airport), and more so in the city center.